Bill-Remy/Kickstarter-Analysis/README.md

 **3.0 Analysis and Challenges**

 The approach to analyzing the dataset was separated into two elements of work to align with the stated purpose.
 Prior to starting the analysis, some additional fields were created to facilitate the analysis.
 Specifically, the Category/Subcategory column was separated into unique “Parent” and “Subcategory”.
-Parent	Subcategory
-film & video	television

-Next the dates for launch were in Unix format and had to be converted to usable data formats along with creating a “Years” specific column. launched_at	Launch Date -  Converted	Years
+Next the dates for launch were in Unix format and had to be converted to usable data formats along with creating a “Years” specific column.
-1434931811	6/22/2015	2015
-1485872683	1/31/2017	2017

 	***3.1  Impact of Launch Data on Campaign Success***

 To determine the impact of launch date on campaign success a pivot table was create that specifically examines various campaign outcomes by month for all years in the dataset.
 The data was filtered to only include “Theater”  Parent category.
 The specific pivot table is shown below along with a graphical representation of the data.

 Table 1 Pivot Table of Outcomes Based on Launch Date

 	***3.2 Impact of Goal versus Outcomes for Plays**

 The approach for understanding how outcomes were related to goals, a stratified review of outcomes versus goals was used.
 Goals were divided into a total of twelve groupings starting with Goals less than $1,000 to greater than $50,000 in $5,000 increments.
 The data was group only for the subcategory of “Plays” based on the scope of the project.
 Campaign outcomes were categorized as “successful”, “canceled” and “failed” within each bucket by size of goal.
 See Table 2 below.
 Table 2 Stratified Outcomes by Goal

 Next the percentages by goal bucket for each outcome were calculated and graphed to understand the trends and draw conclusions.